Sminnie09/ST558Project2Repo/READMEtemplate.md

 | Mean    |       7.27907 |               0.3537985 |    1.380127 |  4.673573 |               0.7582498 |           0.2890607 |             0.2785470 |         0.5264764 |               4.506621 |                     0.0397244 |
 | 3rd Qu. |       9.00000 |               0.4121212 |    1.000000 |  5.000000 |               1.0000000 |           0.5000000 |             0.3684211 |         0.6075949 |               4.830467 |                     0.0503979 |
 | Max.    |      10.00000 |               0.8666667 |   74.000000 | 93.000000 |               1.0000000 |           1.0000000 |             1.0000000 |         0.9000000 |               5.971660 |                     0.1194539 |

+The table below shows the result of the `TrainStatSum` function for the `shares` group below 1400.

 ``` r
 TrainStatSum("below 1400")